StuntHacks/Viro/README.md

 **Aliases for /start:** `/vs, /vstart`

 # Teams
+**Team chat:** To write a message that only the members of your team can see, set an '@' right at the beginning of your message.

 ## Creating teams
 You can use `/teams create <name> [color]` to create a team. `<name>` can be any value that doesn't contain spaces and has a max length of 32 characters.
 You can use all of unicode in it. `[color]` can be used to set the color of the team.
 If no color is specified, the plugin will auto-choose one that isn't already occupied.
 The following colors can be set:
 ```